 2. Girl with the Balloon Mural – London

-This is one of the most recognised murals around by the iconic artist Banksy.
+This is one of the most world’s most recognised pieces of street art and is the work of the iconic artist Banksy.
 Not many people have seen his face; adding to the mystery of him and his art.
 The art piece depicts a little school girl holding a heart-shaped balloon.

 It’s officially known as “There is Always Hope”.
 The street mural first appeared in 2002 helped bring to light Banksy and soon saw him obtain a huge following around the world.